How Barry Alvarez and Bret Bielema became best friends again

 Bielema anticipated the news not sitting well with Alvarez.
 He expected some distance.
 He didn't think they wouldn't speak for years.
 Both men made public comments, specifically about assistant coach pay at Wisconsin, that didn't ease the tension.

 "Sometimes you just bury the hatchet and appreciate guys for who they are and remember the great times we had together, and move forward.
-Life's too short."Wisconsin athletics director Barry Alvarez
+Life's too short."Wisconsin athletic director Barry Alvarez

 At first, there was no contact.
 Cindy and Jen stayed in touch and met for dinner when Jen returned to Madison and Chicago.
 They encouraged their husbands to reconnect -- "It goes to show who has the smarter instincts," Bielema said.
 Alvarez and Bielema heard about each other through friends.